davehull/Mal-Seine/README.md

 Average size of collected data is around 1.5 - 2 MiB with compression.
 Uncompressed data averages around 10 - 12MiB per host, but YMMV depending on what your hosts are doing.

+I've added a script to this repo for converting Windows multiline netstat -n -a -o -b output to a delimited format.
+Delimited data is easily stack ranked using Get-StakRank mentioned above.